 On completion of this course, the student will be able to:

-Other short theoretical texts and secondary reading are outlined in the course handbook and on Learn.
+Other short theoretical texts and secondary reading are outlined on Learn.

 Reclam versions of the primary texts are preferred.